What are the conditions?

 Renewing your bursary at the end of your first year

-Our student funding and grants team will email renewing students in May or June 2018.
+Our student funding and grants team will email renewing students in July 2018.

 We will invite you to log into SCWonline account, so you can complete and submit the 'bursary renewal form'.